elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-22-cs2107-lecture-7-access-control.md

 ## Security Mechanism
 - It insightful to figure out at what layer a security mechanism/attack resides
-- A lyer based security mechanism should have a well defined security perimeter/boundary
+- A layer based security mechanism should have a well defined security perimeter/boundary

 - Important design consideration: